mtchd/scala-talk/llamas.md

 ---

 How do we get a compile time error?
-Enumorator maybe?
+> Enumerator?

 ---